Wanted: Applicants for Hong Kong's toughest job

 As of February 14, five candidates have declared their intention to run for the Chief Executive job.

 Resumé: Carrie Lam joined the civil service in 1980, working under both British colonial and Chinese administrations.
-She joined Chief Executive Donald Tsang's cabinet in 2007 as Secretary for Development, before being promoted to Chief Secretarym under Leung as he assumed office in 2012.
+She joined Chief Executive Donald Tsang's cabinet in 2007 as Secretary for Development, before being promoted to Chief Secretary under Leung as he assumed office in 2012.

 Strengths: As the second-highest ranking politician in Hong Kong, Lam is a natural fit to succeed Leung, who is not standing for a second term.
 She has the support of much of the city's pro-Beijing elite and is expected to easily clear the 150-nomination bar to joining the race.